Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: The Proposed Method

 \subsection{Cascade Convolutional Recurrent Network}

-The cascade human intention recognition model represents a deep convolutional recurrent neural network framework illustrated in Figure \ref{fig:cascade}, capturing the spatial and temporal features in sequence.
+We first design a cascade deep convolutional recurrent neural network framework illustrated in Figure \ref{fig:cascade}, capturing the spatial and temporal features in EEG sequences.
 The input to the model is the preprocessed segment of 2D data meshes (e.g., $\textbf{S}_{j}$), creating a 3D data architecture containing both spatial and temporal information.
 We first extract the spatial features of each data mesh, and then feed the sequence of the extracted spatial features into the RNN to extract temporal features.
 One fully connected layer receives the output of the last time step of the RNN layers, and feeds the softmax layer for final intention prediction.